Burve/throw-simulator/README.md

 The end result of the simulation is provided in the form of a trajectory graph for easy comparison between different input parameters.

+# Solution Explanation

+In order to calculate the trajectory and distance traveled of the ball attached to the rod and thrown via an engine, I divided the calculations into three parts.

+## 1 - Calculating Actual Angular Speed at the Moment of Launch

+Because the motor is moving from the idle position to a set angle that is smaller than a single revolution, there are no guarantees that the speed of the motor will be its maximum possible speed at the moment of ball separation.
+To calculate the actual speed of the motor at the angle of separation, $\omega$ was calculated using formulas from 5 to 9.
+It is important to note that $\omega$ is capped at the engine's maximum speed, as it is possible to have parameters that will exceed it.

+## 2 - Calculating Actual Ball Launch Angle

+While the motor will stop and signal for the ball separation at the required angle, in reality, it will not be exactly that angle.
+There are two factors that need to be taken into account:

+a) During the arm's movement, some centrifugal forces will affect the rod holding the ball, making it bend backward slightly.
+The amount of deformation is determined by the rod material and ball weight.

+b) While the rod will be stopped at the angle of the engine, the actual ball is attached to the rod in the direction of the movement.
+As a result, the distance to the ball from the engine is slightly different and is calculated using formula 4.

+In the end, the actual ball launch angle is calculated using formulas from 10 to 12.

+## 3 - Calculation of the Ball Trajectory

+After the ball launch angle is known and its position in the world is calculated for the ball, the trajectory is calculated until the ball reaches the ground, assumed at y=0.
+That is calculated using formulas from 13 to 17.

+Lastly, the maximum travel distance is calculated for the ball using formula 18 as a simple distance check along the x-axis between the starting position where the ball was separated from the rod and when it hit the ground (y=0).

+### Detailed formulas for each step were acquired in comprehensive chats with the aforementioned AI, including follow-up conversations, as the AI was unable to include all details mentioned here and it was prompted to check if some specific cases could be a factor or not

 # Used Formulas

 1. Ball radius: